How to Stop Feeling Guilty About Breaking up With Your Boyfriend or Girlfriend

-Re-think all your ex's flaws and bad habits so that you don't put yourself at fault for taking the relationship to a breaking point.
+Re-examine all your ex's flaws and bad habits so that you don't blame yourself for taking the relationship to a breaking point.

 5. Think of the breakup as a favor to your ex.

 You could have run away from the responsibility of breaking up fair and square by seeing someone else behind your partner's back.
-You could have kept lying to your boyfriend or girlfriend about your feelings.
+You could have continued lying to your boyfriend or girlfriend about your feelings.
 You could have manipulated your partner by still being in the relationship just for materialistic benefits.
-You could have shown fake feelings of attachment just so that you could continue physical intimacy with your ex.
+You could have pretended to love him or her just so that you could continue physical intimacy with your ex.
 But you did not do any of this and you decided to tell it like it is.

 You may have jumped into a relationship just because you were too smitten about falling in love with your crush.
 But time may have revealed that his or her company was the total opposite of what you were expecting.

 Maybe your goals for the future weren’t aligned or you were incompatible for some other reason.
 You did your best and tried to make it work, but some relationships just aren’t meant to be, no matter how badly one or both of you wants it to work.